 It’s not too difficult to understand why that is.

-In the good old days of presenting in person, while in the same room as our audience, many presenters struggled to:
+In the good old days of presenting in person, many presenters struggled to:

 – Make eye contact – now we look at a camera.

 – Keep their audience’s attention – there are so many distractions online.